the-cognitiveservices-ninja/demo-environment/docs/tendfor.md

 # Demoscript English

 ## Prerequisites
-  - install Microsofts Remote Desktop Experience and use the following logins to access the 3 independend machines,
+  - install Microsofts Remote Desktop Experience and use the following credentials to access the three independent machines,
-    please do _not setup_ MFA, please skip setup if asked.
+    please do _not setup_ MFA, and please skip setup if asked.
-    - use subscribe with URL:
+    - use "subscribe with URL":
     ```
     https//rdweb.wvd.microsoft.com/api/arm/feeddiscovery
     ```